The Ultimate Garden Route Itinerary: Stops, Tips & More

 How To Get Around

-The best way to get around the Garden Route is by having your own vehicle.
-You do not need a 4×4 though to tackle a Garden Route road trip as the main roads are sealed.
+The best way to get around the Garden Route is by having your own vehicle, though you do not need a 4×4 to tackle a Garden Route road trip as the main roads are sealed.
 It’s also easily navigable.
+Just don’t forget that South Africans drive on the left!

-Have You Been On A Garden Route Road Trip?
+Have You Been On South Africa’s Garden Route Road Trip?
 What Were Your Favourite Stops And Activities Along The Way?

 Read NEXT: Renting A Car In South Africa

-1 thought on “The 2024 Ultimate Garden Route Itinerary: Stops, Tips & More”
+2 thoughts on “The Ultimate Garden Route Itinerary: Stops, Tips & More”

 1. Renetta Shearer